pszufe/MIT_18.S097_Introduction-to-Julia-for-Data-Science/Day-2a_Classical-predictive-models/README.md

 - Student will be acquainted with omitted variable problem and its consequences.

 ### Agenda (11:00 – 12:30)
-1. Theoretical foundations of linear regression model (ca. 15 min):
+1. Theoretical foundations of linear regression model:
     - a.
 Data Generating Process for Linear Regression Model,
     - b.
 Ordinary Least Square estimator and its properties,
     - c.
 Interpretation of coefficients and standard errors, p-values for statistical significance testing, as well as R-Squared,
     - d.
 Consequence of omitted correlated variable problem.
-2. Practical verification of Ordinary Least Squares properties using simulations in Julia (ca. 75 min.):
+2. Practical verification of Ordinary Least Squares properties using simulations in Julia:
     - a.
 Synthetic data simulation according to linear regression (LR) Data Generating Process,
     - b.
 Visualization of simulated data,
     - c.
 Linear Regression estimation using Ordinary Least Squares (OLS),